-CUHK is involved in over 30 research collaborations in partnerships with all WUN member universities, working together to address some of the most pressing issues the world currently faces.
+CUHK is involved in over 30 research collaborations in partnerships with WUN member universities, working together to address some of the most pressing issues the world currently faces.

 WUN Global Challenges

 Under the auspices of WUN, CUHK has over the years collaborated with WUN member universities in over 30 research projects, including 11 projects led by CUHK members:

 |Analyzing the Role of Urban Forms in Making Sustainable, Healthy Cities||Prof. Hendrik Tieben, School of Architecture|

 |Women’s Mobility: Negotiating Work & Family Spheres in Asia||Prof. SONG Jing, Gender Studies Programme|